The Reserve Balance

 - SMS Messaging: The cost of SMS messages will deduct from the minutes reserve balance.

-- For US/Canada, standard SMS rates are .7 cents per outbound text, or $7 per 1,000 texts, while inbound texts are free.
+- For US/Canada, standard SMS rates are between $0.01 and $0.013 depending on which carrier you are sending the SMS to per outbound text, or around $10.00 to $13.00 to per 1,000 texts, while inbound texts are free.
+More info on SMS pricing can be found here: SMS Messaging Basics

 The reserve balance amount lasts the lifetime of your account, and initially by default it is set to $15 (or more depending on activity level and plan selection).